 Website Design for Good User Experience

 With content sites, like an article rich website or blog, then it has to be designed with that in mind.
 The articles are the primary focus, so you need a website which is comfortable to read.
 The standard white or light background, with black or similar dark text will create a contrast that’s easy to read.
-If you’re the creative type, that is sensitive to aesthetics and seeks uniqueness, it can be tempting to experiment with different colours and contrasts, however if it jeopardizes the user experience it’s probably not worth it.
+If you are the creative type, that is sensitive to aesthetics and seeks uniqueness, it can be tempting to experiment with different colours and contrasts.
+However if it jeopardizes the user experience, it’s probably not worth it.

 While there are differences in content rich and business websites, there are also some universal recommendations that can be made.

 Whatever type of website it is, it needs to be simple enough to navigate with ease.
 All important pages need to be easily visible and clearly labelled.
 With content websites, most people never go deeper than three links in, which is something to keep in mind.
 Plenty of internal linking is helpful for visitors, and it’s also good for SEO.